Constraining primordial tensor features with the anisotropies of the Cosmic Microwave Background: Tensor modes from Inflation

 Here $X,Y = T,E,B$ and $\Delta_{\ell,\rm t}^X$ denotes the corresponding transfer function for the tensor source.
 The analytical expressions for these transfer functions can be found in~\cite{Kamionkowski:1996zd,Seljak:1996gy,Zaldarriaga:1996xe,Kamionkowski:1996ks}, and they can be numerically computed using Boltzmann codes such as \texttt{CLASS}~\cite{Blas:2011rf} or \texttt{CAMB}~\cite{Lewis:1999bs}.

 Physically, tensor modes generate a quadrupolar anisotropy in the radiation density field at last scattering and reionisation, and thus tensor perturbations lead to anisotropies in both temperature and polarisation of the CMB.
-Note that the correlations $\langle TB \rangle$ and $\langle EB \rangle$ vanish due to the fact that $B$-modes are parity-odd whereas $T$ and $E$ are not~\cite{Lue:1998mq}.
+Note that for non-chiral primordial tensor spectra, the correlations $\langle TB \rangle$ and $\langle EB \rangle$ vanish due to the fact that $B$-modes are parity-odd whereas $T$ and $E$ are not~\cite{Lue:1998mq}.

 In general, the tensor contribution is relevant mainly on the largest angular scales since tensor modes decay rapidly on sub-horizon scales ($\ell\gtrsim 100$ at recombination).
 For the temperature anisotropies, the tensor contribution is smaller than the scalar one by a factor of the tensor-scalar ratio $r$ on these large scales.
 As for the $B$-mode polarisation, for $r\gtrsim 0.001$ this is dominated by the primordial tensor perturbations on these scales since scalars cannot source $B$-modes at linear order.